d0mk/IT2018-project1/README.md

 # IT2018-project1
-First project I made for the Internet Technology course during fifth semester.
+The first project I made for the Internet Technology course during fifth semester.
+Created using HTML5, CSS3 and JavaScript.